NOXCIS/Wiregate/README.md

  Wirehole lacked the ability to easily generate new users and has recenlty stopped working due to updates to the parent project of Unbound-Docker, [Unbound-Docker by MatthewVance](https://github.com/MatthewVance/unbound-docker) .

-Therefore with the help of klutchell's unbound-docker Docker image & donaldzou's WGDashboard Dockerized by Noxcis.
-Wirehole was recreated as Worm-Hole.
+Therefore with the help of klutchell's unbound-docker Docker image & donaldzou's WGDashboard Dockerized by Noxcis, Wirehole was recreated as Worm-Hole.

 However, the upstream projects and their authors most certainly also deserve credit for making this all possible.
 - [pi-hole](https://github.com/pi-hole).